rwdaigle/elixir-environment-basics/README.md

 # What is a language environment?

 * Build tool
+* Dependency resolution
+* Configuration management
 * Testing framework
 * Interactive shell
-* Dependency resolution
-* Configuration management

-^ Might seem scattered, but all are things you need in place before you can do anything of consequence with the language.
+^ Might seem scattered, but all support the development process

+^ These are all table-stakes for modern language - we as devs expect these utilities to be well defined so we can be productive from the start

-^ First thing is how to create an app, what dir structure is it expecting etc… First tool: Mix
+^ First thing is how to create an app, what dir structure is expected, how app is bootstrapped etc… First tool: Mix

 —